How to Create a Story Spinner Dice Game — Easy Step-by-Step Guide

 - 8

-Glue or tape one paper circle onto each of the blank dice.
-Ensure the labels are centered and secure.
+Glue or tape one paper circle onto each of the blank dice faces.
+Ensure the labels are centered on each die face and securely attached to prevent them from peeling off during play.
+Allow glue to dry completely if you used a glue stick.

 - 9